RINSTALL(1) General Commands Manual RINSTALL(1)

 rinstall is shipped to remote machines by rset(1) to provide a standard method of installing files made available over HTTP, or from the current working directory for files already staged.

 The target must be an absolute path, and is created if it does not exist.
 If the target exists but is not the same as source, then diff(1) is used to display the difference before it is updated.
 If the target is omitted, the source is placed in the staging directory defined by the SD environment variable.

-The source may be defined with either an absolute or relative path.
-An absolute path points to a file on a local file system on the remote side.
-Although, if the source is defined with a relative path, then rinstall first checks if the source already exists in the SD and then tries to fetch it from the HTTP resource defined by INSTALL_URL or the -a option.
+If the source is defined absolute path it must exist on a file system on the remote host.
+If the source is defined with a relative path, then rinstall first checks if the source already exists in the SD and then tries to fetch it from the HTTP resource defined by INSTALL_URL or the -a option.

 rinstall always checks for a local copy of the source before attempting to fetch a file from the location defined by the environment variable INSTALL_URL.